DePaul University Catalog > Student Handbooks > Undergraduate Student Handbook > Undergraduate Academic Policies >

 - Developmental courses (for example, pre-college level courses in math or writing), whether from 2-year institutions or baccalaureate granting institutions, are not accepted for transfer credit.

 - Credit by examination is acceptable, in some areas.
 See the Evaluation and Credit and Evaluation and Credit/Limitations sections for details.

 - Credit for military training and education provided by the armed services will be considered in accordance with the recommendations of the American Council on Education (ACE).
-Service members may qualify for a maximum of 12 semester or 18 quarter hours of military transfer credit and must submit an official copy of their military record for evaluation.
-Students in the School for New Learning may qualify to apply the military transfer credit for additional degree requirements; should they subsequently transfer to another college within DePaul, the 18-quarter-hour limit will apply.
+Students may apply a maximum of 12 semester or 18 quarter hours of military transfer credit that articulates with Military Science Transfer 100 toward their degree; military transfer credit that articulates with other DePaul coursework will follow the Evaluation and Credit Limitations policy.
+Students requesting military transfer credit must submit an official copy of their military record for evaluation.
+Students in the School for New Learning may qualify to apply Military Science Transfer 100 credit in excess of 12 semester or 18 quarter hours toward their degree requirements; should they subsequently transfer to another college within DePaul, the 12 semester or 18-quarter-hour limit will apply.

 - All transfer credit that students take while concurrently enrolled at DePaul must be approved by the student’s college/school in order to apply to the DePaul degree.

 Students may appeal to the Transfer Credit Articulation Center (TrAC@depaul.edu) for additional review of particular courses not accepted for transfer credit.
 Students who make such a request must be prepared to supply official course descriptions and course syllabi.
 The review of all transfer credit is subject to limitations in accordance with the educational policies of DePaul University.